rajatverma23/Face_Mask_Detection/README.md

 # Face_Mask_Detection
-Detecting Mask on the face using  OpenCV.
+Detecting Mask on the face using Python Libraries.